jachinte/jquery.stacky/README.md

 ## Options

-There are two types of options, depending on where you use them, either in the plugin initialization or when pushing in a new panel.
+Options can be set either in the plugin initialization or when pushing in a new panel.

 ### Plugin initialization options

 __fadeInSpeed__: Integer | 'fast' | 'slow'
-The speed (in milliseconds when it's an integer) when making a new panel visible.
+The fade in speed (in milliseconds when it's an integer) when making a new panel visible.

 __scrollToSpeed__: Integer | 'fast' | 'slow'
 The speed (in milliseconds when it's an integer) with which the scroll bar moves when adding, expanding or collapsing panels.